NotBela/PlayerSniperPlaylistCreator/README.md

 # PlayerSniperPlaylistCreator
-Automatically create playlists of maps to snipe selected players on
+Automatically create playlists of maps to snipe selected players on.

+Requires BSIPA, BSML, BS Utils, Songcore, and SiraUtil.

 # Usage
 Simply use the ingame GUI to select a player to generate a playlist for, and generate a playlist!